HyperJump-DeFi/HyperJump-Docs/products/hyperheist.md

 * TOP 5 - 5% 💰

 This System gives a buying force to $JUMP, it reduces the total supply, increases the JUMP buy force, the game price keeps stable and the winners can’t have a selling pressure to the tokens to take their profits, Everyone wins!

+    *In case the incoming rewards are not enough to cover the network fees or there are few winners, then the payments will be made after the necessary number of players join*

 ### **How to play HyperHeist?**